-Consideration of residual risk by ethnicity after a negative carrier screen is recommended for the other diseases on the panel, especially in the case of a positive family history for a specific disorder.
+Consideration of residual risk by ethnicity after a negative carrier screen is recommended, especially in the case of a positive family history for a specific disorder.

 This patient was tested for a panel of diseases using a combination of sequencing, targeted genotyping and copy number analysis.
 Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for one or more of the disorders tested.
-Please see Table 1 for a list of genes and diseases tested, and http://sema4genomics.com/residualrisk for specific detection rates and residual risk by ethnicity.
+Please see Table 1 for a list of genes and diseases tested, and http://go.sema4.com/residualrisk for specific detection rates and residual risk by ethnicity.
 With individuals of mixed ethnicity, it is recommended to use the highest residual risk estimate.
 Only variants determined to be pathogenic or likely pathogenic are reported in this carrier screening test.